JordanCWard/Elist/README.md

 #### Findings:
 - **Key Channels:** The **direct channel** is the most successful at acquiring customers (~84K) and generating loyalty signups (~32.9K) but has a moderate conversion rate to loyalty members (39%).
 The **email channel** ranks second in customer acquisition (~19K) and has the highest loyalty conversion rate (58%).
-- **Other Channels** Despite its low number of orders (2,900) and low loyalty member conversion rate (16%), the **affiliate channel** achieves the highest average order value.
+- **Other Channels:** Despite its low number of orders (2,900) and low loyalty member conversion rate (16%), the **affiliate channel** achieves the highest average order value.
 The **social media channel** has a low number of orders (1,293) but demonstrates strong loyalty conversion performance (50%), second only to email marketing.
-- **Data Gaps** Marketing channels are unidentified for 85 "unknown" and 1,387 "blank" customers.
+- **Data Gaps:** Marketing channels are unidentified for 85 "unknown" and 1,387 "blank" customers.

 #### Recommendations:
 - **Direct Channel:** Focus marketing efforts on promoting products to further leverage its large customer base.
 Deprioritize loyalty program marketing due to its relatively lower success in converting customers to loyalty members.